-In 1986, exploiting Chuck Norris’ burgeoning popularity with children, Ruby-Spears produced a truly awful five-episode animated mini-series recounting the adventures of U.S. government operative Chuck Norris (voiced by the actor himself) and his team of martial-arts experts as they fight the evil organization of ninjas known as VULTURE (the acronym’s origin is unknown) and their leader, Claw.
-The cartoon tried to capitalize on the ninja craze of the mid-eighties, but Chuck Norris and the Karate Kommandos is remembered more for its unintentional comedy.
+In 1986, Ruby-Spears produced a truly awful five-episode animated mini-series recounting the adventures of U.S. government operative Chuck Norris (voiced by the actor himself) and his team of martial-arts experts as they fight the evil organization of ninjas known as VULTURE (the acronym’s origin is unknown) and their leader, Claw.
+The cartoon tried to capitalize on the ninja craze of the mid-1980s, but Chuck Norris and the Karate Kommandos is remembered more for its unintentional comedy.

-Following 80s convention, in conjunction with the cartoon, Kenner Toys released a series of nine Karate Kommandos action figures: Chuck Norris (available in three different uniforms), Kimo (the resident samurai of the Kommandos), Reed Smith (Chuck’s apprentice), Ninja Serpent, Ninja Warrior, Super Ninja (Claw’s right-hand man), and Tabe (a champion sumo wrestler) and one vehicle (the Karate Corvette).
-There was no Claw figure released in the assortment of figures—perhaps Kenner had decided to offer him in Series Two, if a full season of the animated program was ordered.
+Following '80s convention, in conjunction with the cartoon, Kenner Toys released a series of nine Karate Kommandos action figures: Chuck Norris (available in three different uniforms), Kimo (the resident samurai of the Kommandos), Reed Smith (Chuck’s apprentice), Ninja Serpent, Ninja Warrior, Super Ninja (Claw’s right-hand man), Tabe (a champion sumo wrestler), and one vehicle (the Karate Corvette).
+There was no Claw figure released—perhaps Kenner had decided to offer him in Series Two, if a full season of the animated program was ordered.
 But that was not in the cards.

 12. Police Academy (Kenner Toys, 1989-1990)

-Although not a critical success, Police Academy was warmly embraced by the American public: the franchise grossed nearly $250 million.
+Although not a critical success, the Police Academy franchise grossed nearly $250 million at the box office.
 The characters featured in 1988’s 65-episode run of Police Academy: The Animated Series were based on the personalities in the films.
 Many of the major characters were then translated into plastic action figures by Kenner.

 The cast of characters for Kenner’s Police Academy toy line included the officers’ charismatic leader, Sgt.
 Carey Mahoney; Sgt.
-Eugene Tackleberry, the bellicose weapons expert; antagonistic martinet, Captain Thaddeus Harris; the tight-lipped, near-superhuman Sgt.
-Moses Hightower; massive Officer Thomas “House” Conklin; former-antagonist-turned-police Officer Zed McGlunk; Zed’s partner, the meek, mild-mannered, bespectacled Officer Carl Sweetchuck, and of course, the miraculous sound effects and martial-arts prowess as rendered by Sgt.
+Eugene Tackleberry, the bellicose weapons expert; antagonistic martinet Captain Thaddeus Harris; the tight-lipped, near-superhuman, Sgt.
+Moses Hightower; the massive Officer Thomas “House” Conklin; former-antagonist-turned-police-officer Zed McGlunk; Zed’s partner, the mild-mannered Officer Carl Sweetchuck; and of course, the miraculous sound effects and martial-arts prowess as rendered by Sgt.
 Larvell Jones.